ACDguide/BigData/BigData/platforms/platforms-nci-gadi.md

 * To access the ARE, navigate to [are.nci.org.au/](https://are.nci.org.au/)

-"""{ARE-usage}
+---
+**NOTE**

-Note that ARE usage is now charged against compute projects, unlike the older VDI and OOD.
+ARE usage is now charged against compute projects, unlike the older VDI and OOD.

-"""
+Request only as much time/as many cores as you need.

+---